Age: 18 Years +

-The standard recommended dose of Xifaxanta is three tablets per day: one every eight hours.
+The standard recommended dose of Xifaxanta is one tablet, three times daily: one every eight hours.
 Try to spread these doses out evenly.
 Never take two tablets at once.
 Even if you begin to feel well, you should continue the treatment until you have had the nine prescribed tablets.

 Swallow the tablet whole with a sip of water.
 Xifaxanta can be taken either with or without food.

 If your symptoms do not improve after 48 hours, you should see a doctor.

 Not everyone will experience side effects when they take Xifaxanta, however, if you do they can include:

 Common (1 in 10 people or less):

 If you are concerned about these effects, or if the product affects you in any other way, stop using it and talk to your doctor or pharmacist.

 The active ingredient contained in Xifaxanta tablets is:

 Xifaxanta tablets also contain the following inactive ingredients to make up the complete product: